 That’s my biggest fear.
 He’ll be misjudged.
 Misjudged and then what?
 Given a ticket?
 Even if he is misjudged, he’s not likely going to be killed for it.
 Black mothers worry their sons will be misjudged, too, but the consequences they could face are much different.

-As the words fell out of my mouth about how I felt when my white son got pulled over verses how I felt when these two young black men got pulled over I could not breathe.
+As the words nonchalantly fell out of my mouth about how I felt when my white son got pulled over verses how the fear I felt when these two young black men got pulled over I could not breathe.
 Ironic, I know.
 It was like for one brief moment I could finally appreciate the anger that fuels movements and inspires protests.
 For one brief moment I could feel what I told my staff two years ago during the Ferguson riots about being careful not to fall into the blanket assumption trap or make this crisis something it’s not.
 Too many times I’ve explained to whites, as well as non-whites, that when you see #BlackLivesMatter it means what it says because they do.
 Black lives do matter.
 That doesn’t mean other lives don’t.
 It’s a reminder that black lives do.
 If I say #cancersucks it doesn’t mean diabetes doesn’t.
 When people of color are free from systematic oppression, we all shall be free.
 Until all are free, none are free.
 I’ve understood all this for a long, long time but until this moment I had never actually felt it and I was feeling it to my core.
 I’m talkin’ a nose-tingling-goose-bumps-raising-nausea-inducing kind of moment here.

 As a successful business woman in a male dominated field, I’ve felt oppression, judgement, and discrimination.
 I’ve had the usual issues like customers calling me “little lady” and asking to speak with “the man,” salesmen asking to meet my boss, or bankers wanting me to come back with my husband but that’s about it.
 Sure, growing up in the poor part of East Topeka may have given me a little insight but I’ve spent the past 30 years in Lawrence, Kansas which is unlike any other Kansas town.
 We have an abundance of female entrepreneurs.
 What I’ve experienced here has been nothing compared to what other businesswomen face elsewhere.
 We also don’t have racial tension here anywhere near the levels other communities experience.
 My daughter’s boyfriend is a black college athlete from the Detroit area.
 When he moved to Kansas after high school his family worried for his safety dating a young, white girl in Kansas – the daughter of a camo-wearing hunter, no less.
 But we explained to them that the majority of Lawrence folks are just like us.
 We have good public schools, Haskell University (a Native American college) as well as the University of Kansas.
 Most of us stand in solidarity, teaching tolerance, supporting all people equally regardless of color, gender, or sexual orientation.
 Bi-racial couples and gay couples can walk downtown holding hands with no fear.
 Piercings, tattoos, non-traditional hair – no one cares.
 Many homosexual kids “come out” in middle school here.